NorthEdWAD/web-hub/project-02-gallery/README.md

 1. Add DIV with id of `gallery-container`
    - Inside the `gallery-container` DIV:
-     - Add an h1: First Name Last Name JS Gallery
+     - Add an h1: First Name Last Name JS Slideshow
      - Add `<img>` with id of `gallery-img` to `gallery-container` DIV
        - Set `<img>` `src` to `coffee-shop.jpg` (the first image to display when page loads in browser)
        - Update `alt` attribute to describe this first image